masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/treeview/en-US.md

 <masa-example file="Examples.components.treeview.SelectColor"></masa-example>

-#### Select type
+#### Select type {updated-in=v1.3.0}

-Treeview now supports two different selection types.
+Treeview now supports three different selection types.
 The default type is `Leaf`, which will only include leaf nodes in the `@bind-Value` array, but will render parent nodes as either partially or fully selected.
-The alternative mode is `Independent`, which allows one to select parent nodes, but each node is independent of its parent and children.
+The second mode is `Independent`, which allows one to select parent nodes, but each node is independent of its parent and children.
+The third mode is `LeafButIndependentParent`.

 <masa-example file="Examples.components.treeview.SelectType"></masa-example>